Do you know how battles are won?

 Step 1 – Read and pay attention in the class: Note-making starts from paying close attention to the lectures.
 After the class, try to write the points that you have missed.
 In your free-time, read the chapter wholeheartedly and underline what you think is important.

 Step 2 – Make Notes: Once you’re done, go back to the first page and start noting down things that are difficult to remember.
-If you feel that each and every line seems important [which can’t be literally true], don’t simply jot down the whole book, create some mind maps and flowcharts too.
+Include some mind maps and flowcharts too.
+It makes things easier to learn.

 Step 3 – Revise: Now, It’s time to revise the notes that you made.
 Don’t touch your book until you think it is important or unless you wish to refer to the diagrams from time to time.